 The Online Collection is part of an ongoing project to digitize the Provincial Artifact Collection.
 The website allows the public to access the collection from anywhere in the world and to view artifacts that have been organized into "collections" of objects.
-During the reporting period, 222,137 artifact records were reviewed, updated, and amended, and 3,406 artifacts were photographed.
-At the end of the reporting period, the Online Collection housed 2,885 artifacts and the database held 82,302 artifactrelated records.
+During the reporting period, 222,137 revisions, amendments, or additions were made.
+3,406 artifacts were photographed.
+At the end of the reporting period, the Online Collection housed 2,885 artifacts and the database held 82,302 artifact-related records.
 Visit the Online Collection at https://collections.peimuseum.ca